ddbj/www/_ddbj/example-e.md

 ### A04) intergenic spacer, IGS  {#A04}

+In the case of IGS, input the sequence with the order of adjacent gene names is the same as the order of appearance in the sequence.

 <pre><code>DEFINITION  Setaria italica cv.
 Shimokatsugi genes for 25S rRNA, IGS, 17S rRNA,
             partial and complete sequence.
 FEATURES             Location/Qualifiers